sukibk/llama3b-finetuning-mjprompts/README.md

 # 🦥 Finetuning LLaMA 3B with Unsloth

 This repository demonstrates how to **finetune LLaMA 3.2 (3B)** using [Unsloth](https://github.com/unslothai/unsloth), a highly efficient library for training large language models with minimal GPU memory and maximum speed.
+For training I used customly made prompts from [HuggingFace](https://huggingface.co/datasets/gaodrew/midjourney-prompts-highquality/viewer/default/train?row=1&views%5B%5D=train).
+For prompt creation I used gpt40-turbo and script you can find in this repository [GitHub](https://github.com/sukibk/llama3b-finetuning-mjprompts)

 🚀 Trained using:
 - 🧠 Model: `unsloth/Llama-3.2-3B-Instruct-bnb-4bit`